albertanguyen/github-issuePage.github.io/README.md

 - [x] See multiple pages of results, by clicking a pagination control.
 - [x] See the body of the issue rendered in markdown.
 - [x] Create a new issue via a modal for the repository, by clicking on a "new issue" button.
 Clicking on this button will pop open a modal that asks for the requisite fields.
-- [x] Create the issue (for example, not supplying all required parameters) if there is an error , there should be a nice error message to.
+- [x] Create the issue (for example, not supplying all required parameters) if there is an error , there will be a nice error message to.

 ## Optional User Stories